jeremylee73/MKS21X-FinalProject/README.md

 January 11, 2019
 ------------------------------------------------------------------------------------------------------------------------------
 Jeremy - I changed the input in the terminal to take the equation in 'ax^2 + bx + c' form, and it looks for particular strings to parse into our individual variables.
 The only thing that could be optimized is that currently, it does not recognize x^2 or x as being equivalent to 1x^2 or 1x, so that is something we should fix later on.
 I also editted the rotate functions to accomodate for quadratic functions.
+I also editted the inputs so that the last input is a basic transformation done on the graph immediately after graphing it.